KSDunne/yoga_flip/README.md

 ## Acknowledgements

 Thank you to friends, family and pets for the massive support.
-Also thank you to the leader of our CI cohort :sparkles:
+Also thank you to my mentor and the leader of our CI cohort :sparkles: